stat20-summer/website/content/syllabus.md

 ### Mode of Instruction

-(Primarily) in-person.
+In-person.
 This is subject to change with fluctuations in the COVID-19 pandemic.

 ### Lecture